 Older models of electric stoves were prone to being top heavy, and to prevent them from tipping, oven manufacturers began requiring that anti-tip brackets be installed to secure the stove to the floor.
 That safety standard had been in place since 1991.
 The Consumer Product Safety Commission did a study about anti-tip brackets, and there have been several notable lawsuits filed over the years regarding failure to use them.

-It’s a fix that takes about 10 minutes and costs about $10.
-And in this case, the brackets would have saved a child’s life.
+It’s a fix that takes about 10 minutes and costs about $10. and in this case, the brackets would have saved a child’s life.
 But they were never installed.

 We learned from members of the maintenance crew that they had started to install the anti-tip brackets in some units but were instructed not to because it was slowing down their work orders.
 That left some stoves in the apartment complex with brackets.
 It left others, like the Smiths’, without brackets, waiting to tip.